harrisonlab/phytophthora/P.cac_comparative.md

  ```

 Problems with SignalP3 prediction of isolate PC13_15 were found to be associate
-with the length of the isoalte name.
+with the length of the isolate name.
 The name was shortened for prediction and
 will be renamed again when results are concatenated.

  ```bash